Jeffernyy/bmis/readme.md

 ## Getting Started

-Below is a guide on setting up your project locally.
-Follow these steps to create a local copy and get started with the project.
+Here is a guide to setting up your project locally.
+Follow these steps to create a local copy and begin working with the project.

 ### Prerequisites